IBM License Metric Tool (ILMT) Services

 Once installed, configured, tested and reports verified, there are maintenance actions to be done each month in order to keep the various tables and databases up to date so that your reports are accurately representing your consumption – leading to a confidence that you are compliant with the IBM Licensing rules.

 If you have capacity in your IT department to assign this task to resources to install, configure, test and maintain it, as well as the structures in place to ensure that the reports are done timeously and continually, and saved correctly, then you can download the ILMT tool from your Passport Advantage site.

 How can we Help You?

-However, if you do not have the capacity, processes, or desire to install, configure, test (takes about 2 – 3 weeks in total depending on the size of your deployment) and maintain (about 2 days a month) such a system, CommerceQuest South Africa (Pty) Limited (CQSA) can help.
+However, if you do not have the capacity, processes, or desire to install, configure, test (takes about 4 – 6 weeks (and more in some cases) in total depending on the size of your deployment) and maintain (about 2 – 4 days a month) such a system, CommerceQuest South Africa (Pty) Limited (CQSA) can help.
 Anywhere from just getting it up and running for you with your first reports verified, to full maintenance of the system monthly for you, we can assist – removing the need for your staff to stay current on the software, catalogues, patches and reports.

 If you need help with ILMT in anyway, please contact us on firstname.lastname@example.org or call 011 447 4701 and ask for Alex Steyn.